angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 ## Angular 19 vs. Previous Versions: What’s Different?

 The `effect()` API was introduced as part of Angular’s new signal-based reactivity model [in Angular 16](https://blog.angular.dev/angular-v16-is-here-4d7a28ec680d).
-Angular 19 introduces a significant update to the `effect()` API, making it easier to manage side effects directly within `effect()` functions, even when they involve setting signals.
+Angular 19 now introduces a significant update to the `effect()` API, making it easier to manage side effects directly within `effect()` functions, even when they involve setting signals.

 This change marks a departure from Angular’s more restrictive approach, which aimed to discourage setting signals within `effect()` by requiring an `allowSignalWrites` flag to enable this behavior: